The most important information you need to know is that the person who claims damages must prove the amount of damages.

 Read the Rule: MD Rule 3-604(a)

-Interest owed after a court judgment - The judge has the authority to order that the losing party will pay interest on the amount of the damages.
+For interest owed after a court judgment, the judge has the authority to order that the losing party pay interest on the amount of the damages.
 This interest is calculated from the date of the judgment until the amount of the judgment is paid.
 The maximum amount allowed is 10% per year, except for a judgment on residential rent, which is 6% per year.

 Read the Law: Court and Judicial Proceedings §11-107

-If, however, the loan maturity date has not yet been reached, the interest rate from the loan contract will continue to apply until the maturity date is reached.
+However, if the loan maturity date has not yet been reached, the interest rate from the loan contract will continue to apply until the maturity date is reached.
 For example, Joe loaned Mary $4,500 for two years with an interest rate of 7%.
-When Mary stopped paying on the loan after 1 ½ year, Joe sued her in small claims court.
+When Mary stopped paying on the loan after one and a half years, Joe sued her in small claims court.
 Joe won but the loan still had 6 months to go.
 Mary is entitled to have the 7% interest rate applied to her judgment damages for the 6 months.
-Then the 10% rate will apply.
+After that, the 10% interest rate will apply.

 Tip # 5 – Always include all of your court costs.
 Since bringing the case to court costs you money, you should ask the judge to include the court costs as part of the judgment against the other side.